vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

 *Address the following customer requirements*

-2. How can you deliver a single consistent experience for log search, alerting, analytics and dashboarding across all of Contoso's monitoring and diagnostics data?
+1. How can you deliver a single consistent experience for log search, alerting, analytics and dashboarding across all of Contoso's monitoring and diagnostics data?

-1. What services and approach would you take to address the need to continually update their infrastructure and configuration of their applications?
+2. What services and approach would you take to address the need to continually update their infrastructure and configuration of their applications?

-1. How would changes to the configuration be tracked?
+3. How would changes to the configuration be tracked?

-1. How will virtual machine diagnostics data be stored, tracked and made searchable?
-To demonstrate this capability, Contoso have asked for a demonstration showing how your solution can
+4. How will virtual machine diagnostics data be stored, tracked and made searchable?
+To demonstrate this capability, Contoso have asked for a demonstration showing how your solution can.
     -   Show the percentage availability (time running) of each computer, over the past day
     -   Identify the most frequently run processes across all VMs
     -   Chart the number of alerts raised per day, broken out by severity

-1. What approach would you take for patch management and change tracking for their virtual machines?
+5. What approach would you take for patch management and change tracking for their virtual machines?

-1. What solution would you recommend for monitoring their infrastructure and respond against breaches?
+6. What solution would you recommend for monitoring their infrastructure and respond against breaches?
 What about their servers still on-premises?

-1. How can development, administrators and engineers be notified of alerts and keep tabs on their infrastructure, even when away from the office?
+7. How can development, administrators and engineers be notified of alerts and keep tabs on their infrastructure, even when away from the office?

-1. How can Contoso keep track of the status of their SQL Servers?
+8. How can Contoso keep track of the status of their SQL Servers?

-1. What approach would you take for web application monitoring and capturing custom telemetry?
+9. What approach would you take for web application monitoring and capturing custom telemetry?
 How can there be a central view of the state of the applications?
 What tools are available to test performance from remote geographies?